Topics in Preservation Series | Preservation Symposia | Preservation Workshops

 Conservation Education: Celebrating the 40th Anniversary of the Winterthur-University of Delaware Program in Art Conservation (WUDPAC)

 December 1, 2014.
-Speakers: Debra Hess Norris, Chair and Professor of Photograph Conservation, Art Conservation Department, University of Delaware; Lois Olcott Price, Director of Conservation and Affiliated Assistant Professor, WUDPAC; and graduates of WUDPAC on the Conservation staff at the Library of Congress.
-Further details coming soon.
+2:00 - 3:30 pm.
+Speakers: Debra Hess Norris, Henry Francis DuPont Chair of Fine Arts and Professor of Photograph Conservation (Art Conservation Department, University of Delaware); Lois Olcott Price, Director of Conservation and Affiliated Assistant Professor (WUDPAC); Doris Hamburg, Director, Preservation Programs (National Archives and Records Administration); Alisha Chipman, Photograph Conservator (National Gallery of Art).

 Evaluating Storage Materials: Alternatives to the Oddy Test